 For an organization to run smoothly and meet its goals, it is important to foster a work environment that supports collaboration amongst colleagues.
-Unfortunately for most organizations, this does not occur naturally, and thus you must make an effort and take steps to help build and sustain a cooperative work environment.
+Unfortunately for most organizations, team cooperation does not occur naturally.
+Thus you must make an effort and take steps to help build and sustain a cooperative work environment.

-Teamwork must become part of your culture.
+1. Teamwork must become part of your workplace culture

 To make improvements with communication, the organization must provide the necessary resources to the teams.
 This includes comfortable work spaces where the teams can work together.
-If the teams are spread out amongst different locations, then the organization must provide the resources that allow the teams to work together remotely such as video conferencing.
+If the teams are spread out amongst different locations, then the organization must provide the resources that allow the teams to work together remotely, such as video conferencing.

-Train employees and encourage ongoing learning.
+3. Train employees and encourage ongoing learning

 One of these skills is the ability to communicate with co-workers effectively.
 There are practical workshops employees can take to learn how to better communicate through public speaking.
 Learning public speaking skills will increase their confidence and ability to articulate points, as well as bring them closer together if the course is completed as a group.

-Encourage people to socialize outside of work.
+4. Encourage employees to socialize outside of work

-Clarifying roles and setting expectations.
+5. Clarifying roles and setting expectations

-Review individual’s talents.
+6. Review individual’s talents

-Resolve team conflict quickly.
+7. Resolve team conflict quickly

 No team will ever be perfect, and it is crucial for organizations to recognize this and have a system in place to handle any conflicts that arise.
 The system should allow any employee to share their concerns without repercussions.
 Also, employees should be allowed to have input on any solution to the conflict made by the organization.

-Don’t let poor communication take over the workplace, and implement the above tips to ensure cooperation is the new norm.
+Don’t let poor communication take over the workplace, and implement the above tips to ensure cooperation is the new norm!